Locally involutive semigroups: Introduction

-By definition, quasi-involutive semigroups are locally involutive semigroups which are birestrictive, the latter meaning that $\dd(xy)\leq\dd(y)$ and $\cc(xy)\leq\cc(x)$ where $\dd(-)$ and $\cc(-)$ are the domain and codomain operators.
 Left involutive semigroups are locally involutive and corestrictive (cf.\ Lem.\ \ref{lem:birestrictive}), but in general not birestrictive, so that our ESN-correspondence does not apply to them.
-Nonetheless, for any inverse semigroup $S$ and left involutive semigroup $X$ \'etale over $S$ there exists a uniquely determined presheaf $P$ on the left cancellable category $L(S)$ such that $\Lambda(P)=X$.
-According to Thm.\ \ref{thm:BSleft} the resulting functor $\Lambda:\B(S)\to\text{Semigroups}/S$ admits a right adjoint $\Gamma:\text{Semigroups}/S\to\B(S)$ provided the morphisms in the category of semigroups over $S$ are defined correctly.
+Nonetheless, for any \'etale $*$-homomorphism of left involutive semigroups $f:X\ra S$ there exists a uniquely determined presheaf $P_f$ on the left cancellable category $L(S)$ such that $\Lambda(P_f)=X\,$.
+According to Thm.\ \ref{thm:BSleft} the resulting functor $\Lambda$ admits a right adjoint $\Gamma$ provided the morphisms in the category of semigroups over $S$ are defined correctly by means of so-called left $*$-homomorphisms.